8 Questions and Answers About Boundaries

 Explore how to increase your self-awareness.
 Journalling, meditation and reading self-help books are very helpful in this.

 Begin to write your boundaries, it helps you organise your thoughts, and when you are ready, you can express them.

 Make a priority list: is there any area you feel requires your attention first?
 Changes are challenging; facing them all at once can be overwhelming.

 Before making a decision, allow yourself the time to evaluate the benefits and the consequences.

 Learn from your past; if something didn't work already, it is likely not to work in the future.
 Explore new ways to implement your changes.

 How do I make others aware of the changes?

-Now you have identified what matters to you, and what you are not willing to accept any more.
+Now you have identified what matters to you and what you are unwilling to accept any more.
 At this stage, you have two options to let others know that these boundaries are now in place.

 You can have a straightforward conversation with the people involved, and if you choose to do so, communicate your decisions respectfully, firmly, calmly, and without engaging in excessive explanations.